Thood50/portfolio/README.txt

 Estimate of time needed to complete: 1 hour

-Start time: 6:00
+Start time: 6:00, 1:00

-Finish time: 8:00
+Finish time: 8:00, 1:30

-Actual time needed to complete: 2 hour
+Actual time needed to complete: 2 hours and 30 minutes

 Number and name of feature: Responsive Web Design